MicrosoftDocs/mesh-docs/mesh/develop/script-your-scene-logic/visual-scripting/best-practices/visual-scripting-best-practices-networking.md

 What could possibly go wrong?
 Unfortunately, the *Random* | *Range* script node used in this example comes in two flavors: one that produces a random *Integer* value, and one that produces a random *Float* value.
 The difference between those two script nodes in the node selector panel is subtle:

 ![______________](../../../../media/mesh-scripting/vs-best-practices/013-random-range-node-two-flavors.png)

+So if you accidentally select the wrong *Random* | *Range* script node there, your script might end up unintentionally storing a *Float* value in your *Integer*-type variable, but that erroneous *Float* value won't be replicated to any other clients.

-Keep this in mind as a potential reason why a share variable you've created may seem to have stopped being shared.
+Keep this in mind as a potential reason why a shared variable you've created may seem to have stopped being shared.
 Future releases of Mesh Visual Scripting may warn of this kind of script error when they can detect it.

 ## Next steps